 Pros Tips: A decision off the tee, to play short of the fairway bunkers or if you feel brave go for the big drive to clear the bunkers.
 Either way you will have a straight forward shot to an elevated green.
 Bunkers also left and right.

 Pros Tips: This is stroke index 1.
 A long dog leg left with out of bounds on the right.
 Good tee shot is required to get to the top of the dog leg, but be careful of the bunker top right.
 If you are short with your tee shot you will be blocked out by the trees on the left, so play a second shot to the top of the fairway which will give you a straight forward shot to the green.
-If you are successful with your tee shot you will be left with a long second shot to a tiered green with a bunker front left and a right hand greenside bunker.
+If you are successful with your tee shot you will be left with a long second shot to a tiered green with a bunker front left.

 Pros Tips: The last par 3 on the course and quite a difficult one.
 The green slopes from back to front, so be careful with your tee shot.
 Try to leave yourself with an uphill putt.
 If you are top side of the hole you could very easily 3 putt.

 Pros Tips: A blind tee shot, so your line will be, between the large tree on left and the two fairway trees.
 There are 3 bunkers to catch you out on the right.
 A good tee shot will see you have a straightforward second shot to the green.